-- I'm the author of three ebooks: Together Forever (July 2014), Leaders Wanted (Feb '14), and Warrior SOS (May '13).
-I'm in the doc film Please Remove Your Shoes (2010).
+- I'm the author of four ebooks: The Work of Death, Together Forever, Leaders Wanted, and Warrior SOS.
+I'm in the doc film Please Remove Your Shoes.
 I've blogged for The Washington Times and Guns.com.
 I've worked for the high-profile U.S.-led Roadmap to Mideast Peace in Israel and Palestine.
 I've also worked as a SWAT team leader, an undercover Federal Air Marshal and a sole-source training instructor on a classified contract with a U.S. government customer.
 My master's degree is in Military Studies and terrorism.
-I'm a former noncommissioned and commissioned Army officer, with service in Iraq (2007-08).
+I'm a former noncommissioned and commissioned Army officer, with service in Iraq.
 I've been Scuba diving and skydiving; I have trained with members of the U.S. Olympic Ski Team, and I'm an FBI-trained crisis negotiator.
 My interests lie in helping others and in strengthening America through inspiring moral courage, government fiscal responsibility and accountability, and maintaining principles that have made--and will continue to make--the United States of America a blessed and prosperous country.
 My greatest blessing is my family--my beautiful wife and our six kids.
 I'm a police officer, I reside in Utah, and I'm a Mormon.

 January 12, 2011

 Brian A. Kinnaird, Ph.D. is an internationally known author, trainer, and educator in the fields of criminal justice and social psychology.
 He is a former commissioned law enforcement officer and has spent the last decade as a university professor and trainer in Kansas and Texas.
 Brian is the author of three books and frequently writes columns and articles on heroism and warrior hood.
 All of his work and books at www.briankinnaird.com.